Last updated 12/06/2020 at 10:01.

 Utilities (water, electricity, gas)

 Although we are spending lots more time indoors, you can try and save money on your electricity and water bills by making sure to turn off the lights, unplugging things that you aren't using, having quicker showers so you use less water, and turning down the heating and popping more layers of clothing on.

 Did you know that by turning down your thermostat by just 1°C - this could cut 10% off your heating bill?

 It can also be a good time to try and switch suppliers, as this can help you save money.
-The Money Advice Service have some really good advice on how do this.
+The Money Advice Service has some really good advice on how to do this.

 If you think you might struggle to pay your bills, your most recent bill will have a phone number on it to call to talk to your provider.
 They will be able to tell you about ways you can make affordable repayments and they should also check if you’re on the best tariff for the amount of electricity/water/etc you're using.

-If you're having problems getting to, or topping up your prepayment meter, the best thing to do is to get in touch with your supplier who will be able to help.
-Citizens Advice have lots of useful information if you have a prepayment meter.
+If you're having problems getting to or topping up your prepayment meter, the best thing to do is to get in touch with your supplier who will be able to help.
+Citizens Advice has lots of useful information if you have a prepayment meter.